APRODEV statements on CAP reform 2013

-Article in APRODEV NEWS on outcome of EP Plenary vote on the CAP Reform on 12 March 201
+- Outcome of EP Plenary vote on the CAP Reform on 12 March 2013 - APRODEV NEWS Article

 The impact of CAP on food markets and food security in developing countries is hardly addressed in CAP debates.
 Matters relating to external aspects of CAP need to be assessed and monitored to identify possible negative effects.
 The CAP should be subjected to a coherence test and should adhere to the principle of “do-no-harm” to food markets in developing countries.